Phase 1 - Return on Investment of Effective Customer Complaints Management: Private Sector Organisations

 This study makes an important first step in delivering a framework to assist organisations to verify once and for all that complaint departments are not merely ‘cost centres’.

 On the contrary, the positive ROI illustrations in this study clearly indicate the substantial financial returns to the organisation when effective complaints management is delivered, particularly when extended benefit is generated.
-View full report and the summary report.

 Armstrong C, Carlson J, Sourdin T, Watts M, Dean A, (2017).
 ‘Demonstrating Return on Investment of Effective Complaint Management’.
 Proceedings of 2017 Academy of Marketing Conference.
 Hull, England.